HENNGE/aapns/docs/usage.rst

 first argument.
 The :py:class:`aapns.models.Alert` requires at least a ``body`` to be given.
 See :doc:`api` for details about notifications and alerts.

-To send your notification, call the :py:meth:`aapns.connection.APNS.send_notification` coroutine on the connection returned by :py:func:`aapns.connect` coroutine.
+To send your notification, call the :py:meth:`aapns.api.APNS.send_notification` coroutine on the client returned by :py:func:`aapns.api.create_client` coroutine.
-:py:meth:`aapns.connection.APNS.send_notification` takes a device token as string as the first argument and a :py:class:`aapns.models.Notification` instance as second argument.
+:py:meth:`aapns.api.APNS.send_notification` takes a device token as string as the first argument and a :py:class:`aapns.models.Notification` instance as second argument.
 See :doc:`api` for details about the other arguments.